Load balancing Red Hat OpenStack

 Topology

-Layer 7 SNAT mode can be deployed using either a one-arm or two-arm configuration.
+Layer 7 Reverse Proxy can be deployed using either a one-arm or two-arm configuration.
 For two-arm deployments, eth1 is typically used for client side connections and eth0 is used for Real Server connections, although this is not mandatory since any interface can be used for any purpose.
 For more on one and two-arm topology see Topologies & Load Balancing Methods.

-The image below shows an example Layer 7 SNAT mode network diagram:
+The image below shows an example Layer 7 Reverse Proxy network diagram:

-Because Layer 7 SNAT mode is a full proxy, Real Servers in the cluster can be on any accessible network including across the Internet or WAN.
+Because Layer 7 Reverse Proxy is a full proxy, Real Servers in the cluster can be on any accessible network including across the Internet or WAN.

 Requires no mode-specific configuration changes to the load balanced Real Servers.

-You should not use the same RIP:PORT combination for Layer 7 SNAT mode VIPs and Layer 4 SNAT mode VIPs because the required firewall rules conflict.
+You should not use the same RIP:PORT combination for Layer 7 Reverse Proxy VIPs and Layer 4 SNAT mode VIPs because the required firewall rules conflict.